jtappi/daily-tracker-v2/README.md

 # My Node.js Project

-This is a simple Node.js project that serves as an entry point for building applications.
+This is a simple Node.js project that serves as an entry point for building applications..

 ## Project Structure